 What does all of this have to do with the adrenal glands and adrenal dysfunction?
 These tiny glands that sit on top of your kidneys have big responsibilities.
 And when they are working overtime all kinds of problems can result.

 Stress of any kind – good, bad or neutral – kicks your body into action, activating a physiological response to perceived danger.
 Your sympathetic nervous system prepares your body by sending messages to several glands and organs, including your adrenals.
-Because these adrenal glands are responsible for managing the stress response, stressors prompt the release of hormones like adrenaline and cortisol.
+Because these adrenal glands manage the stress response, stressors prompt the release of hormones like adrenaline and cortisol.

-When this stress response is constantly engaged, those normal cortisol patterns I talked about are disrupted.
-And that may send your body the wrong message to be alert and awake when you should be sleeping.
+When this stress response is constantly engaged, normal cortisol patterns are disrupted.
+And that may send your body the wrong message, telling it “be alert and awake” when you should be sleeping.

 If adrenal dysfunction is preventing quality sleep, there are many natural ways to reduce stress and promote health balance.
-Let’s take a look at my top recommendations for healing the adrenals and improving sleep.
+Read on for my top recommendations for healing the adrenals and improving sleep.

 Tips to Balance Adrenals and Get Some Sleep

-Getting to a point where adrenal balance is so skewed that sleep patterns are also disrupted takes time.
-And because lack of sleep contributes to this imbalance, it will take time to break that cycle.
-But it IS possible, with some lifestyle changes, stress relief strategies, mineral and herbal support, and other natural solutions.
+It takes quite a bit of time for your adrenals to get to the point where the balance is so skewed that sleep patterns are also disrupted.
+It will also take time to break the cycle, particularly because lack of sleep contributes to the imbalance.
+But with lifestyle changes, stress relief strategies, mineral and herbal support, and other natural solutions it IS possible.
 You’ll need to be gentle with your body (and yourself) as you work to reclaim balance.
 Here’s some tips on how to relax, restore balance, and finally get some sleep!

 Pay close attention to your sleep environment